Quansight-Labs/ndindex/docs/indexing-guide/slices.md

    `j` is "too big" (greater than `len(a)`), but it does something completely different if `i` is "too small" as soon as "too small" means "negative".
    Clipping is a good idea.
-It tends to lead to behavior that gives what you would want for slices that go out-of-bounds.
+It tends to lead to behavior that gives what you would want for slices that go out of bounds.

    Negative indexing is, strictly speaking, a syntactic sugar only.
    Slicing/indexing from the end of a list can always be done in terms of the